Capouis/blog/_posts/2015-05-04-Some Schedules Before September.md

 ```
    1. Use python to solve the problems in leetcode(Complete the first hundred Pros).
    2. Realize the simple projects in python book.
-   3. View `stack overflow` and answer the questions in the part of python.
+   3. View stack overflow and answer the questions in the part of python.
 ```

 ##  Algorithm
 ```
-   1.Complete the white book's algorithm and homework.
+   1.Complete the white book's algorithms and homework.
-   2.Foucs energy on Dynamic programming and Search and graph.
+   2.Foucs energy on Dynamic programming, Search and Graph.
-   3.Write no less than `50 prob sloving reports`.
+   3.Write no less than 50 prob sloving reports.
 ```

 ##  Reading
 ```
-   1.SICP(Structure and interpretation of computer programs) and homework.
+   1.SICP(Structure and interpreter of computer programs and homework.
-   2.Some important chapters in CSAPP and do some import labs(like bomb).
+   2.Some important chapters in CSAPP and do some important labs(like bomb).
 ```

 ##  PPCA(ACM Class)
 ```
    1.Read the document I have gathered.
-   2.Try to do projects(scheme interpretator, AI, github.io for personal blog, mediawiki for homepage).
+   2.Try to do projects(scheme interpreter, AI, github.io for personal blog, mediawiki for homepage).
    3.USACO first four chapters(I have completed the first three chapters and review it).
 ```

 ##  Optional ones and Others
 ```
-   1.Read open source code(nginx, redis).
+   1.Read open source codes(nginx, redis).
    2.Some useful tools like vim, bash, git, try to be familar with them again and again.
    3.Research the data structure about the surrounding instance like pdf and ppt, and try to parse them.
    4.Reconstruct a more powerful web crawler, with some more effective skills, like bfs/dfs, TF/IDF, page's rank.